MHindermann/mas/text/draft.md

 have non-empty `keywords` data field.
 The caveats of this approach are discussed in [section "Assessment"](#assessment).

 Taking into account the third constraint simply means that we do not employ any further restrictions.
-We can hence construct the sample data set by choosing exactly those items from [`/raw/`](https://github.com/MHindermann/mas/tree/main/files/raw) which have non-empty data fields
+We can hence construct the Edoc sample data set by choosing exactly those items from [`/raw/`](https://github.com/MHindermann/mas/tree/main/files/raw) which have non-empty data fields
 `title`, `abstract`, `id_number`, and `keywords`.
 We do so by calling `Data.select_from_file` iteratively for all files in  [`/raw/`](https://github.com/MHindermann/mas/tree/main/files/raw).
 The resulting file is saved in [`/sample/`](https://github.com/MHindermann/mas/tree/main/files/sample) as `sample_master.json`.